Newton (South Lanarkshire) rail accident: Factors

-A report into the accident was commissioned by British Rail, which started on 23 July 1991 and reported to the Health and Safety Executive, who published a report in November 1992.
-A separate fatal accident inquiry team, composed of the Sheriff's court of Glasgow, were taken to the crash site by train in February 1993.
+A report into the crash was commissioned by British Rail, which started on 23 July 1991 and reported to the Health and Safety Executive, who published a report in November 1992.
+A separate fatal crash inquiry team, composed of the Sheriff's court of Glasgow, were taken to the crash site by train in February 1993.
 They rode in train from the low level platform at Glasgow Central to the crash site at Newton and they were then bussed to the signalling centre which controlled the points and lights at Newton at the time of the crash.

-The accident was attributed to the Cathcart Circle train passing a signal at danger and causing a collision at the single-lead junction, as at Bellgrove in Glasgow just over a year earlier.
+The crash was attributed to the Cathcart Circle train passing a signal at danger and causing a collision at the single-lead junction, as at Bellgrove in Glasgow just over a year earlier.
 The junction's configuration was newly installed at a cost of £5 million and designed to be simpler than the double-lead junction that it replaced.
 This allowed faster running on the WCML following the East Coast electrification (through Carstairs) but was inherently less safe.
-The configuration was unnecessarily constrained and was strongly criticised in the accident report and by contemporary commentators (Hall 1999).
+The configuration was unnecessarily constrained and was strongly criticised in the crash report and by contemporary commentators (Hall 1999).

 Aftermath

-Following the accident the junction was closed, with a special timetable in place for several months while the layout was revised to provide double track from the platforms towards Kirkhill.
+Following the crash the junction was closed, with a special timetable in place for several months while the layout was revised to provide double track from the platforms towards Kirkhill.
 Diversions included West Coast Main Line trains being diverted via the Rutherglen and Coatbridge Railway and Whifflet with electric trains hauled by diesel locomotives to Mossend Yard, East Coast Main Line trains terminating at Edinburgh Waverley, and Lanark and Motherwell trains being diverted along the North Clyde Line via the Whifflet link line immediately west of Coatbridge Sunnyside.

-After the accident, the track that had been removed was replaced immediately and it remains there to this day.
+After the crash, the track that had been removed was replaced immediately and it remains there to this day.